ForwardStar/gfe_driver/README.md

 ### Executing the driver

 The driver takes as input a list of options together with a graph, and emits the results into a sqlite3 database.
-We note that 256GB of memory is needed to run all the experiments due to the large sizes of some graphs (e.g., uniform-26, and Friendster).
+We noted that several graph systems can raise OOM exceptions on a 256GB machine.

 For `RadixGraph`, we need to compute an optimal setting for the radix tree, so you need to execute `optimizer` before running the gfe_driver:
 ```